Helloseva/Challenge7-WeeklyPlanner/README.md

 ## Usage

+AS AN employee with a busy schedule
+I WANT to add important events to a daily planner
+SO THAT I can manage my time effectively

-This page is about using basic JavaScript skills to create a financial analysis tool.
-It can be used to have a look at basic concepts of JS.
+This page is about using DOM manipulation, advanced JavaScript skills, integration of third-party APIs skills to create a daily planner to manage time effectively.

 Screeshot of the Web Page: